Brian Wilson calls on fans to boycott Beach Boys over hunting event with Trump Jr.

 Representatives for Love did not immediately respond to a request for comment.

-Trump Jr. — as well as Eric Trump — are well-known hunters.
+Trump Jr. — as well as his brother Eric Trump — are well-known hunters.
 Photos from 2012 showed the pair posing over the carcasses of several animals in Zimbabwe.
-In December, Pro-Publica reported that he traveled to Mongolia to hunt an endangered argali sheep.
+In December, ProPublica reported that he traveled to Mongolia to hunt an endangered argali sheep.

-According to a convention program, tickets to Trump Jr.’s speech cost $135 per person.
+According to a convention program, tickets to Trump's speech cost $135 per person.
 Tickets for the Beach Boys are $115 each.

 Wilson founded the Beach Boys in 1961 with two brothers and Love, his cousin.
 Before suffering a breakdown in 1964, he wrote such iconic hits as "Surfin' USA" and "I Get Around."
 He later wrote the band's celebrated album "Pet Sounds" but struggled for decades with drugs and mental illness.

-Wilson toured with the group sporadically between the 1960s and 1990s, but the original surviving members have toured together only once since 1965, for a 50th reunion tour in 2012.
+Wilson toured with the group sporadically from the 1960s to the 1990s, but the original surviving members have toured together only once since 1965, to celebrate their 50th anniversary in 2012.
 Wilson has released several albums as a solo artist.